The Blues Scale module produces individual pitch voltages and an S-Poly signal representing the notes in the blues scale.

 The KEY IN signal is a standard 1 V/Octave pitch signal.
 It is used to transpose the scale by simple addition so will handle octave offsets and non-standard tuning, but it’s also used to update the helpful yellow note value labels.
 So the module is expecting the KEY IN voltage to be relatively stable.
 From an efficiency point of view it’s therefore best if things like vibrato or glides are added after this module .

-Individual pitch outputs can be used for transposition, to build chords or be fed to voltage or clock controlled switches for use in generative music patches.
+Individual pitch outputs can be used for transposition, to build chords or be fused in generative music patches.

-The commonest application is perhaps to use the polyphonic signal output from the SCALE OUT S-Poly socket to feed into Adroit modules that utilize scales.
+The commonest application is perhaps to connect the S-Poly chord signal output from the SCALE OUT socket to Adroit modules that utilize scales.

 The Blues Scale module is introduced in LSSP 101 Tutorial 1.